 The last chapter in this OWASP standard concerns several configuration requirements including:

-● The build environment of the application must be secure and automatable.
+● The built environment of the application must be secure and automatable.

 Where else can ASVS be Used?